nbe95/arduino-timer/README.md

 - `getElapsedTime`: Returns the total elapsed time difference since the timer was started as `uint32_t` in ms.
-- `getElapsedTimeRel`: Returns the relative elapsed time difference since the timer was started as `float` in range from 0 to 1 (0% to 100%).
+- `getElapsedTimeRel`: Returns the relative elapsed time difference since the timer was started as `float` in a range from 0 to 1 (0% to 100%).

-When compared, two timer objects are considered equal if their individually configured durations are equal.
+When compared, two timer objects are considered equal if both their individual durations are equal.

 A Timer object that is casted to a `bool` will evaluate to `true` if a duration was set, otherwise `false`.
-This can be useful e.g. for a check in a single if-clause.
+This can be useful e.g. for a quick check in a single if-clause.

 ## Quick start

-Add both the timer cpp and header file in `src` to your source code, e.g. by cloning this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) under `src/lib/` of your main sketch.
-Use the default git workflow to upgrade etc.
+Add both the timer cpp and header file to your source code, e.g. by cloning this repository as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) under `src/lib/` of your main sketch.
+Use the default git workflow to pull/upgrade etc.

 ```sh
 git clone https://github.com/nbe95/arduino-timer.git ./src/lib/timer/